montavont/vastplace_air_quality/Readme.md

 to the *urlpatterns* entry.

-the ap_subset module should now be enabled.
+the air_quality module should now be enabled.

 ## Uploading a trace